zao-web/WP-REST-Starter/README.md

 This package requires PHP 5.4 or higher.

 Adding custom fields to existing resources requires the [WP REST API](https://wordpress.org/plugins/rest-api/) plugin.
-If all you want to do is defining custom REST routes, you're already good to go with WordPress 4.4 or higher.
+If all you want to do is define custom REST routes, you're already good to go with WordPress 4.4 or higher.

 ## Usage

 The following sections will help you get started with the WordPress REST API in an object-oriented fashion.
 If you're new to working with the WordPress REST API in general, please refer to [the official WP REST API documentation](http://v2.wp-api.org/).

 ### Actions

 In order to inform about certain events, some of the shipped classes provide you with custom actions.
 For each of these, a short description as well as a code example on how to _take action_ is given below.

 #### `wp_rest_starter.register_fields`

-When using the default field registry class, `\Inpsyde\WPRESTStarter\Core\Field\Registry`, this action fires right before the fields are registered.
+When using the default field registry class, `Inpsyde\WPRESTStarter\Core\Field\Registry`, this action fires right before the fields are registered.

 **Arguments:**

-- `$fields` [`\Inpsyde\WPRESTStarter\Common\Field\Collection`](src/Common/Field/Collection.php): Field collection object.
+- `$fields` [`Inpsyde\WPRESTStarter\Common\Field\Collection`](src/Common/Field/Collection.php): Field collection object.

 **Usage Example:**